ReachBeyond/VariableObjects/README.md

 your current project using git.
 If you do that, I recommend putting it under a path such as Imported/ReachBeyond/plugins/VariableObjects.

-In the future, I'd like to get this Unity's Asset Store.
-I'll put a link here once that becomes a reality.

 Usage
 -----
 I recommend you watch the video linked above.
 It explains the gist of this